Malignant Adipocytic Tumor | Most Common Adult Sarcoma | Variable Prognosis by Subtype

 - MDT discussion documented before definitive surgery

-- Informed consent including recurrence risk, margin status, adjuvant therapy
+- Informed consent covering recurrence risk, margin status, and adjuvant therapy

-- Excision of suspected lipoma without imaging/biopsy (missed liposarcoma)
+- Unplanned excision of a presumed lipoma without imaging/biopsy (missed liposarcoma)

 - Inadequate margins requiring re-excision